 If your scan is still illegible: You might have written your assignment too lightly or unclearly.
 Make sure you use a dark pen or pencil!

 Assignments you’re able to submit on Gradescope will appear on the course dashboard.
 You will be able to see the status of the assignment, the release date and the due date.
+If your instructor has enabled late submissions for the assignment, you’ll also see a late due date.

 Most student-submitted assignments will be of variable length, meaning that answers will not always be located in the same place, and can span across any length of pages.